 Sweating is an essential body function that helps your body regulate its temperature.
 Unfortunately, some people struggle with excessive sweating (hyperhidrosis), leading to embarrassing and uncomfortable problems in everyday life.
 You may avoid wearing specific clothing that reveals sweat stains or decline invitations to participate in activities that would further worsen your overactive sweating.
 Hyperhidrosis can affect your quality of life, but treatments are available so you don’t have to sweat the little things.

-Is Botox for Excessive Sweating Right for You?
+Is Neuromodulators for Excessive Sweating Right for You?

-Botox is often successful for people with hyperhidrosis in just one area.
-However, pregnant or breastfeeding women or someone with a neuromuscular disorder should not have Botox.
+Neuromodulators is often successful for people with hyperhidrosis in just one area.
+However, pregnant or breastfeeding women or someone with a neuromuscular disorder should not have neuromodulators.
 Sometimes a severe or rare condition is the culprit behind the excess sweat and should be ruled out.
-If you’ve tried prescription antiperspirants or other treatments and have been unsuccessful, Botox injections may help you control your excessive sweating so you can enjoy everyday activities without sweaty palms or pit stains.
+If you’ve tried prescription antiperspirants or other treatments and have been unsuccessful, neuromodulators injections may help you control your excessive sweating so you can enjoy everyday activities without sweaty palms or pit stains.

 Choose a skilled medical professional such as Dr. Arie Benchetrit in Montreal to ensure safe, effective results.
 Neuromodulators for sweating is completed in one visit and involves a series of injections in the sweaty area.
 Some of our Quebec patients don’t feel the thin, tiny needles, but the hands and feet contain more nerve endings and are more sensitive to the injections.
 Your results will settle in after a few days, with the total effects around two weeks after your neuromodulators treatment.